-Surface decoration and pattern design is used in a wide range of products including textiles, ceramics and wrapping paper.
-This course will involve idea generation and initial design research through to finished artwork for a variety of different products...
+Refine your hand drawing and painting skills and explore how surface decoration and pattern design can be used in a range of products such as textiles, ceramics and wrapping paper.
+This beginners course will take you from idea generation and initial research through to finished artwork for a variety of different artefacts...

 Taught by: Dominique L'Olive.